jackjohnjamison/jackjohnjamison/readme.md

 *** Known bugs and issues ***
 - Add a favicon already
-- Some remaining performance issues in FF
+- Some remaining performance issues in FF, I could maybe look at the effects layers?